wix-incubator/react-native-crash-course/docs/App.UiLib.md

 All of the changes above can be found in this [commit](https://github.com/wix-playground/wix-mobile-crash-course/commit/13d14804630120e38a1d04725cf3959c8ccc1206).

 # Playing with the Defaults

 ## 4. Make the “Delete” button special

 The [Button](https://z448401921.github.io/react-native-ui-lib/uilib-docs/public/docs/Button/) component is a good example of a simple component in the ui-lib.
-You can [see](https://z448401921.github.io/react-native-ui-lib/uilib-docs/public/docs/Button/) that it wraps the react-native TouchableOpacity component and adds a bunch of props, which together comprise a default styling that you can easily play with.
-Lets' import our `Button` from the ui-lib instead of react-native and give it the following props:
+You can [see](https://z448401921.github.io/react-native-ui-lib/uilib-docs/public/docs/Button/) that it wraps the react-native `TouchableOpacity` component and adds a bunch of props, which together comprise a default styling that you can easily play with.
+Let's import our `Button` from the ui-lib instead of react-native and give it the following props:

 ```js
 <Button